Sustainable Cruising becomes the ‘New Normal’ with Bhaya Cruises

 Stepping into a post-pandemic world, Bhaya Cruises is weaving sustainable tourism into their “New Normal” cruises featuring a return to nature at blissfully uncrowded destinations.

-The cruises take place on their completely private 1-5 cabin ships – Bhaya Legend and Bhaya Premium – and offer opportunities rarely found elsewhere.
+One-night and two-nights cruises are available.
+They take place on their completely private 1-5 cabin ships – Bhaya Legend and Bhaya Premium – and offer opportunities rarely found elsewhere.
 There are no fixed departure dates as the ships will depart according to your requirements.

 Highlights of the 3 day/ 2 nights cruise include: